-CP – College Preparatory: College Prep courses are designed to prepare students for post-secondary studies in traditional academic programs.
+College Prep courses are designed to prepare students for post-secondary studies in traditional academic programs.
 These courses place emphasis on theory, reading, research, problem solving and academic writing skills.
-Th e college preparatory level of rigor is expected of those students who plan to seek a four-year degree.
+Th e college preparatory level of rigor is expected of those students who plan to seek a four-year degree

 All new courses that are assigned honors weighting must meet the criteria in the SC Honors Framework.
 Previous courses approved for honors weighting before 2017–18 may be re-examined with the SC Honors Framework criteria per local decision.

 School districts may designate honors courses and give the assigned weighting under the following conditions:

 There must be evidence that the honors-level course represents extension, acceleration, and enrichment of the South Carolina College Preparatory (CP) level course study.
 Curriculum should indicate depth in rigor, complexity, challenges, and creativity beyond the CP level course as outlined in the Profile of the South Carolina Graduate.

 There must be evidence of appropriate differentiation in instructional practices for advanced learners that will enhance the delivery of instruction while strengthening the components outlined in the Profile of the South Carolina Graduate.

 There must be evidence that purposeful assessment practices align with the honors level curriculum and instructional best practices, to include pre-assessment, formative assessment, and summative assessment.

 One half of a quality point (.5) is added to the CP weighting for honors courses that have evidence of meeting the three criteria listed above.

 These criteria apply to all honors courses, including those offered online and in nontraditional settings.